 Firelei Báez, Man Without a Country (aka anthropophagist wading in the Artibonite River), 2014–15.
 Gouache, ink, and chine-collé on 225 deaccessioned book pages, 106 1/4 × 252 inches (270 × 640 cm).
 Promised gift of Fotene Demoulas and Tom Coté.
 Courtesy the artist and James Cohan, New York. © Firelei Báez

 This virtual event is held on Zoom.
-Registration required.
+Registration is now closed.

 Join us for a virtual series in partnership with museums across the United States!
 We’re taking a road trip to the Museum of International Folk Art in Santa Fe, New Mexico and are joined by their staff to explore ideas surrounding Caribbean identities, folklore, and rituals through the following works in our respective museum collections: